 Providing shoebox gifts full of toys, school supplies and hygiene items to children in need around the world, while sharing the Gospel.

-Come to the church, fold OCC shoeboxes, and store them for use (July-September and again in November).
+Come to the church and fold the OCC shoeboxes and store them for use.

-About three weeks before the OCC Packing Party, we need to inventory all of the donated items to get an idea of what items we still need for the Packing Party.
+On Saturday, October 24th, from 10:00 a.m. until 2:00 p.m., we will count and organize all the donated items to get an idea of what items we still need for the Packing Party.

 The OCC Packing Party is on a Saturday morning.
 Beginning the Thursday before, we unpack all of the items we’ve collected for the party and begin sorting them on tables.
 This takes all day Thursday and Friday to set up the party.
 You don’t have to commit to the whole time, but at least two hours of serving is most helpful.
 Lots of hands are needed to accomplish this preparation.
 However, due to the work environment of this particular task, we are unable to allow children to be present.